jakopako/goskyr/README.md

 _Subkey: `json_selector`_

-If the string extracted from the webpage is a json string, then you can extract data from that json based on the give `json_selector`.
+If the string extracted from the web page is a json string, then you can extract data from that json based on the give `json_selector`.

 _Subkey: `default`_